llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 phase to instrument OpenMP runtime calls corresponding to OpenMP directives that are translated from OpenACC directives.
 Thus, the required directive information is available only when using Clacc's compiler in traditional compilation mode.

 When using Clacc's compiler in source-to-source mode followed by a foreign OpenMP compiler, we expect that the foreign OpenMP runtime's entry point lookup function would simply return null for such a non-standard entry point.
-In that case, Clacc's OpenACC runtime passes null values for the directive information on to the OpenACC callbacks.
+In that case, Clacc's OpenACC runtime passes values indicating no directive information to the OpenACC callbacks (see the "Limitations" section below for details).
 Of course, if the entry point is one day standardized, it will then be the responsibility of the foreign OpenMP compiler to provide the required directive information to its OpenMP runtime, which would then expose it via the `ompt_get_directive_info` entry point, just as Clacc's compiler and OpenMP runtime do now.
 At that point, this directive information will be available to OpenACC profiling libraries regardless of which Clacc compiler mode the user uses to compile his OpenACC application.

 As an alternative to the above OMPT and LLVM IR codegen extensions, we also considered a source-level design.
 That is, we considered